microsoft/VisualProfiler-Unity/README.md

 ## Usage

 When using the profiler look for "missed frames" which appear as orange bars.
 Missed frames indicate your application is not hitting its target frame rate and may need optimization work.
-Draw call counts and vertex counts are also displayed under the missed frame indicators.
+Draw call counts and vertex counts (or triangle counts) are also displayed under the missed frame indicators.
 These numbers can be indicative of why your app isn't meeting its target frame rate.

 ![Profiler Guide](Documentation~/Images/ProfilerGuide.png)